Step 3: Responding to a formal grievance

 The employer should investigate the grievance so that they can make a fair decision about the grievance.

-You can find out more about investigations.
+Find out more about investigations

 If a crime could have occurred

-If the grievance could be a criminal matter (for example, it’s related to an assault), the police might need to be involved.
+If the grievance could be a criminal matter, for example it's related to an assault, the police might need to be involved.

 Employers and employees should use their own judgement about when to involve the police.